gcrowell04/SWD_root/README.md

-🔧 Key Components Recap
+📦 Key Components
-🐍 Django Backend

-Uses Gunicorn for production.
-Secure settings in production_settings.py.
-Exposes REST API for frontend consumption.

-🌐 Eleventy Frontend

-Static site generator.
-Built and served via Docker container.

-🔀 Nginx

-Acts as reverse proxy.
-Routes traffic to frontend and backend.
-Handles HTTPS via Certbot.

-🐳 Docker

-Two Dockerfiles for backend and frontend. docker-compose.prod.yml orchestrates services.

-🔐 HTTPS

-Certbot setup instructions included.
-SSL certs stored in certs/.

-🚀 GitHub Actions
+Backend: Django app with modular settings for staging and production.
+Frontend: Eleventy static site with source and build directories.
+Nginx: Reverse proxy config and SSL certs.
+Monitoring: Prometheus config and Grafana dashboards.

-CI/CD workflows for backend and frontend.
+CI/CD: GitHub Actions workflows for backend and frontend.
-Builds Docker images and deploys via SSH.
+Environment: Separate .env files for production and staging.
+Docker: Compose files for production, staging, and monitoring.

 Prometheus: